bvallelunga/example-app-sentiment/README.md

 # Sentiment
-Easily find the sentiment of a sentence; trained on millions of praising, neutral, and negative Amazon reviews.
+Easily find the sentiment of a sentence.

 **Possible Use Cases**
   * active support: route tweets and support emails to the proper support team.